DavidLyra/backend-library-rest-api/README.md

        }

 3. Add the JWT token as a Bearer token parameter and make the initial request to rest of endpoints.

+# Connect to FTP Server to send the books file.

+In the configuration file "application.yml", access to the FTP server must be configured.

+       # FTP config
+       ftp:
+         username: dlpuser
+         password: rNrKYTX9g7z3RgJRmxWuGHbeu
+         server: sftp.dlptest.com
+         port: 21
+         keepAliveTimout: 10